What Is The Difference Between Mixture And Compound

 • Metallic Bonds: Found in metals, where electrons are delocalized and shared among a lattice of metal atoms (responsible for the conductivity of metals).

 • Fixed Composition: A key characteristic of a compound is that it has a fixed and definite composition.
-For example, water always consists of two hydrogen atoms and one oxygen atom (H2O).
+As an example, water always consists of two hydrogen atoms and one oxygen atom (H2O).
 Changing this ratio would result in a different substance altogether.
 This is known as the law of definite proportions.

 • Separation Techniques: Compounds can only be broken down into their constituent elements through chemical reactions.
 Physical methods, such as those used to separate mixtures, are ineffective.
 Chemical methods, such as electrolysis (using electricity to break down a compound) or thermal decomposition (using heat to break down a compound), are required.

-The work of scientists like Antoine Lavoisier in the 18th century was pivotal in establishing the foundations of modern chemistry.
+The work of scientists like Antoine Lavoisier in the 18th century was key in establishing the foundations of modern chemistry.
 Lavoisier emphasized the importance of quantitative measurements and careful observation, leading to the discovery of the law of conservation of mass, which states that mass is neither created nor destroyed in a chemical reaction.
 This principle is fundamental to understanding chemical reactions and the formation of compounds.

 Trends and Latest Developments